sstadick/hck/README.md

 _`hck` is a shortening of `hack`, a rougher form of `cut`._

-A close to drop in replacement for cut that uses a regex delimiter instead of a fixed string.
+A close to drop in replacement for cut that can use a regex delimiter instead of a fixed string.
 Additionally this tool allows for specification of the order of the output columns using the same column selection syntax as cut (see below for examples).

 No single feature of `hck` on its own makes it stand out over `awk`, `cut`, `xsv` or other such tools.
 Where `hck` excels is making common things easy, such as reordering output fields, or splitting records on a weird delimiter.